 You know the conversations.
 Chances are, you have been a part of one recently.
 Maybe the consoler or the one who feels like breaking down at any given moment.

-Teachers have never been under as much scrutiny as they are now and teachers (novice and experienced) are leaving the field at a staggering rate (according to a report by the Alliance for Excellence, about 13 percent of the nation’s 3.4 million teachers move schools or leave the profession every year) and it has little to nothing to do with the students.
+Teachers have never been under as much scrutiny as they are now and teachers (novice and experienced) are leaving the field at a staggering rate (according to a report by the National Education Association in 2022, 50% of teachers leave within the first five years and nearly 60% of teachers with 6-20 years of experience plan to leave the profession soon).
+And it has little to nothing to do with the students.
 Teachers are faced with impossible jobs- doing whatever it takes to make every child successful.
 So.
 The system has to improve.
 Politicians feel the pressure to improve, so the Department of Education pressures superintendents, so they pressure principals, who in turn pressure teachers.
 The pressure is coming from so far up and is so widespread, it is too much to bear.
 Teachers cannot do what is being demanded of them.
 But, it is the spirit of a teacher to try.
-They will try, but it is this pressure to be more than perfect that is making so many teachers leave.
+They will try, but it is this pressure to be more than perfect with little support that is making so many teachers leave.

 Teachers accept the challenges thrown their way with a willing spirit.
 No one wants to see a child be successful more than a teacher.
 Teachers are working endless hours to try to meet the unique and wide-ranging needs of students, but as soon as a child does not score “worthy” on an assessment, the teachers are interrogated, um, I mean…questioned by the principal/assistant principal/instructional facilitator/coach/all of the above.
 “What have you done to ensure success for this child?
 Can you provide documentation?”
 “What else can be done to help this child?”
 “Have you tried [insert latest-flavor-of-the-month-trend in teaching]?”
 So, even though teachers are worn frail, they gladly accept the guidance and agree to try something else.